 RTO FINE FOR USING TINTED GLASS

-What is Tinted Glass on Vehicle Windows and Why are they Banned in India?
+What is Tinted Glass and Why is it Banned in India?

 Tinted glass on vehicle windows protects under direct sunlight and prevents light from entering the vehicle.
 It generally keeps the vehicle cool and reduces the interior temperature of the vehicle.
 It further surges the effectiveness of the air-conditioning and also prevents wear and tear due to exposure to direct or heavy sunlight.
 Such tinted glass windows also tend to provide excessive privacy to vehicle passengers.